WanlingMa/Aging-Education-influences-Fertility-Rate-in-US/README.md

-# Fertility Dynamics and Economic Growth: The Impact of Age, Education, and Gender on Fertility Rate and Economic Growth over 1990 to 2020
+# The Impact of Aging Population and Education Attainment on Fertility Rate in US over 1990 to 2020

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.

-To use this folder, click the green "Code" button", then "Download ZIP".
-Move the downloaded folder to where you want to work on your own computer, and then modify it to suit.
+This repo provides all scripts, sources, and codes to reproduce the paper **The Impact of Aging Population and Education Attainment on Fertility Rate in US over 1990 to 2020**.
+The dataset was retrieved from the Our World in Data.

+## Paper Abstract

+This paper investigates the relationship between the aging population rate, educational attainment, and fertility rates in the United States over a thirty-year period from 1990 to 2020.
+Through a detailed analysis using data from the United Nations and the World Bank, we found that higher educational attainment is associated with lower fertility rates, while an increase in the working-age population percentage positively affects fertility.
+These findings highlight the significant impact of demographic and educational shifts on the nation's fertility trends.
+Understanding these dynamics is crucial for developing policies that address the challenges and opportunities of an evolving society.

 ## File Structure

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from X.
+-   `data` contains the raw data as obtained from GSS and the cleaned data.
--   `data/analysis_data` contains the cleaned dataset that was constructed.
--   `model` contains fitted models.
 -   `other` contains relevant literature, details about LLM chat interactions, and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download and clean data.